Warped Product Pointwise Semi-slant Submanifolds of Almost Contact Manifolds: Introduction

 In \cite{Sahin1}, B. Sahin showed that there exists no proper warped product semi-slant submanifold of Kaehler manifolds.
 Then, he introduced the notion of warped product hemi-slant submanifolds of Kaehler manifolds \cite{Sahin2}.
 Recently, he defined and studied warped product pointwise semi-slant submanifolds and showed that there exists a non-trivial warped product pointwise semi-slant submanifold of the form $M_T\times_fM_\theta$ in a Kaehler manifold $\tilde M$, where $M_T$ and $M_\theta$ are invariant and proper pointwise slant submanifolds of $\tilde M$, respectively \cite{Sahin3}.
 For almost contact metric manifolds, we have seen in \cite{Khan} and \cite{Al} that there are no proper warped product semi-slant submanifolds in cosymplectic and Sasakian manifolds.
 Then, we have considered warped product pseudo-slant submanifolds (warped product hemi-slant submanifolds \cite{Sahin2}, in the same sense of almost Hermitian manifolds) of cosymplectic \cite{U2} and Sasakian manifolds \cite{U3}.

 Recently, K. S. Park \cite{Park} studied warped product pointwise semi-slant submanifolds of almost contact metric manifolds.
 He proved that there do not exist warped product pointwise semi-slant submanifolds of the form $M_\theta\times_fM_T$ in $\tilde M$, where $\tilde M$ is either a cosymplectic manifold, a Sasakian manifold or a Kenmotsu manifold such that $M_\theta$ and $M_T$ are proper pointwise slant and invariant submanifolds of $\tilde M$, respectively.
 Then he provided many examples and obtained several results for warped products by reversing these two factors, including sharp estimations for the squared norm of the second fundamental form in terms of the warping functions.
 Later, we also extended this idea in \cite{U5} to warped product pointwise pseudo-slant submanifolds of Sasakian manifolds.
-In this paper, we study warped product pointwise semi-slant submanifolds of the form $M_T\times M_\theta$ of Sasakian manifolds.
+In this paper, we study warped product pointwise semi-slant submanifolds of the form $M_T\times M_\theta$ of Sasakian and cosymplectic manifolds .

-The paper is organized as follows: In Section $2$, we give basic definitions and preliminaries formulas needed for this paper.
-Section $3$ is devoted to the study of pointwise semi-slant submanifolds of Sasakian manifolds.
+The present paper is organized as follows: In Section $2$, we give basic definitions and formulas needed for this paper.
+Section $3$ is devoted to the study of pointwise semi-slant submanifolds of almost contact metric manifolds.
 In this section, we define pointwise semi-slant submanifolds and in the definition of pointwise semi-slant submanifolds we assume that the structure vector field $\xi$ is always tangent to the submanifold.
-We give an example of such submanifolds for the justification of our definition and a result which is useful to the next section.
-In Section $4$, we study warped product pointwise semi-slant submanifolds of Sasakian manifolds.
-In \cite{Al}, we have seen that there are no warped product semi-slant submanifolds of the form $M_T\times_fM_\theta$ in a Sasakian manifold other than contact CR-warped products, but if we assume that $M_\theta$ is a proper pointwise slant submanifold then there exists a non-trivial class of such warped products.
-In this section, we obtain several new results as a generalization of warped product semi-slant submanifolds and contact CR-warped product submanifolds.
-Throughout the paper, we assume that the structure vector field $\xi$ is tangent to the submanifold.
+We give two non-trivial examples of such submanifolds for the justification of our definition and a result which is useful to the next section.
+In Section $4$, we study warped product pointwise semi-slant submanifolds of Sasakian and cosymplectic manifolds.
+We prove that there is no proper pointwise semi-slant warped product $M=M_T\times_fM_\theta$ other than contact CR-warped product in Sasakian manifolds, but if we assume the ambient space is cosymplectic then there exists a non-trivial class of such warped products.
+In this section, we obtain several new results which are generalizations of warped product semi-slant submanifolds and contact CR-warped product submanifolds.
+In Section $5$, we provide nontrivial examples of Riemannian product and warped product pointwise semi-slant submanifolds in Euclidean spaces.